-In August 1892 Congress specially authorized the coinage of five million half dollars for sale during the 1892 World’s Columbian Exposition to honor the 400th anniversary of Columbus’ “discovery” of the New World.
+In August 1892 Congress specially authorized the coinage of five million Columbian Exposition Half Dollar for sale during the 1892 World’s Columbian Exposition to honor the 400th anniversary of Columbus’ “discovery” of the New World.
 This was the first of the great World’s Fairs to be honored with a commemorative coin.
 The first issue was dated 1892.
 The Exposition was scheduled to open in Chicago in October 1892, but did not open until May 1893, at which time additional coins bearing this new date were struck.

 The obverse features the bust right of Christopher Columbus.
-The coin was originally supposed to be made by U.S.J.
+The Columbian Exposition Half Dollar was originally supposed to be made by U.S.J.
 Dunbar.
 His design was based on a portrait painted by Lorenzo Lotto of Columbus in 1512.
 The U.S. Mint’s Chief Engraver at the time, Charles E. Barber, derailed any attempt by Dunbar from producing the coin, and instead took on the project, basing his depiction of Columbus allegedly on a bust made by artist Olin L. Warner.

 Barber clashed with Exposition officials over the reverse as well, favoring his own design of the Western Hemisphere covering the entire reverse.
 Exposition officials wanted a depiction of Columbus’ flag ship Santa Maria poised over two globes.
 Seeking to absolve himself of the argument, Barber delegated the task to his Assistant Engraver, George T. Morgan to design the reverse.

-By the time a further quantity had been coined in 1893, public demand for the commemorative had lessened.
+By the time a further quantity had been coined in 1893, public demand for the Columbian Exposition Half Dollar had lessened.
 An unknown quantity of half-dollars were used as collateral against loans made to the Exposition by banks.
 When the Exposition failed to repay the debits, the banks dumped the coins into circulation.

-A mere 104 proofs are believed to have been struck of the 1892 Columbian half dollar, represented by the first 101 coins produced in addition to the 400th, 1492nd, and 1892nd pieces.
-Despite the significance of Columbian Exposition halves, proof strikings have been largely overlooked and were often mishandled by recipients, most likely dignitaries of the exposition and perhaps a few higher-ups in Washington D.C.
+A mere 104 proofs are believed to have been struck of the 1892 Columbian Exposition Half Dollar, represented by the first 101 coins produced in addition to the 400th, 1492nd, and 1892nd pieces.
+Despite the significance of Columbian Exposition Half Dollar, proof strikings have been largely overlooked and were often mishandled by recipients, most likely dignitaries of the exposition and perhaps a few higher-ups in Washington D.C.

 1892 Issue:The first half dollar was struck at the Philadelphia Mint in November 1892.
 A total of 950,000 coins were minted there, with an unknown number reserved for assay.
 It is believed that none were melted.
 They were distributed by the World’s Columbian Exposition and Chicago banks, which sold them for $1 each.